marionettejs/backbone.radio/README.md

 The whole point of Channels is that they provide a way to explicitly namespace events in your application.
 It gives you greater control over which objects are able to talk to one another.

+If you're having difficulty remembering the API of Channels here's a useful pneumonic for you.

+Events is the API that you know; `on`, `off`, `stopListening` and so on.
+Commands, which starts with a C, only uses verbs that start with C: `command`, `comply`, `stopComplying`.
+And lastly, Requests, which starts with an R, only uses verbs that start with R: `request`, `reply`, and so on.

 ## API